pierrediedhiou/cybersecurity-journey/glossary.md

 mechanism that can lead to account takeover
 - **Pentest Report** — A document produced after a penetration test detailing all vulnerabilities found, severity, proof and remediation
+- **Persistence** — The ability of an attacker to maintain access to a compromised system across reboots and login sessions, usually achieved by installing a backdoor or scheduled task
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited